Maria Katherina Scherer: Beatification

-The beatification process commenced in Chur in an informative process that opened as a means of collating documents and testimonies pertaining to Scherer's life and time in her institute.
-Such a process also had to separate her writings so that theologians could determine if her works remained in line with doctrine and approved her writings on 6 December 1942.
-An apostolic process was held not long after this.

-The formal introduction to the process came on 11 December 1949 under Pope Pius XII in which she was accorded with the posthumous title of Servant of God - the first official stage in the process.

-The Congregation of Rites in Rome validated the previous processes in 1953 and following this progress stalled for several decades until the postulation submitted the Positio to the Congregation for the Causes of Saints in 1991.
-On 2 April 1993 she was declared to be Venerable after Pope John Paul II confirmed her life of heroic virtue.
+Scherer's spiritual writings were approved by theologians on 6 December 1942.
+The beatification process commenced in Chur on 11 December 1949 under Pope Pius XII, granting Scherer the title of Servant of God.
+The Congregation of Rites validated the previous processes in 1953 and following this progress stalled for several decades until the postulation submitted the Positio to the Congregation for the Causes of Saints in 1991.
+On 2 April 1993 she was declared to be venerable after Pope John Paul II confirmed her life of heroic virtue.

 The miracle required for her beatification was investigated in the diocese that it originated in and received validation from Roman officials in 1992.
-The medical board voiced approval for the miracle on 27 April 1993 and consulting theologians approved it also on 22 June 1993.
-The C.C.S. did likewise on 16 November 1993 and Pope John Paul II granted his final approval on 23 December 1993.

-John Paul II beatified her on 29 October 1995.
+Pope John Paul II granted his final approval on 23 December 1993 and beatified her on 29 October 1995.